thingsboard/thingsboard.github.io/docs/pe/user-guide/widgets/map-widgets.md

 circle-configuration:
     0:
         image: /images/user-guide/widgets/maps/circle-configuration-1-pe.png
-        title: 'To access the settings of a specific polygon, go to the "Polygons" tab in the “Overlays” section, then click the "gear" icon next to the polygon you want to configure.'
+        title: 'To configure a specific polygon, switch to the map widget&#39;s edit mode.
+Then, in the "Circle" tab under the "Overlays" section, click the "gear" icon button next to the desired circle to open its configuration panel.'

 circle-configuration-datasource:
     0: